cloyne/savecloyne.com/src/documents/testimonials/cat-kelley.html.md

 ---
-img: "/images/cat-kelly.jpg"
+img: "/images/cat-kelley.jpg"
-author: "Cat Kelly"
+author: "Cat Kelley"
 order: 1020
 ---
 I heard about Cloyne from a friend who said that the band Pangea played there.
 As someone who searches concert line-ups on a daily basis, I immediately researched this mysterious venue in my proximity.
 I was shocked to find that people lived there.
 150 people.
 In a place with a musical legacy that stretches back to Elliot Smith, No Doubt, Green Day, and countless other bands.
 I knew I had to live there.